nd1012/wan24-Crypto/README.md

 An entered user password may be easy to break using brute force.
 For this reason it's recommended to apply at last KDF on the raw password.
 The `PasswordPostProcessor` base type allows to create a reuseable post-processor, which can also be used for pre-processing an encryption password.
+`PasswordPostProcessorChain` does apply a chain of `PasswordPostProcessor` in sequential order.

 The `PasswordPostProcessor.Instance` is a ready-to-use post-processor, which does these steps for processing a password: